 “The importance of open-source certification is far-reaching

-Rose Johnson, vice chancellor for workforce development services,
+Rose Johnson, vice chancellor for Workforce Solutions services,

 Virginia Community College System.
 “What businesses will pay

 for in the long term is software as a service, such as customization